Living spec — this is the product we're building

 room.onPlayerJoined(fn)

-Fires when a phone connects and the controller is ready for input.
+Fires when a phone connects and its WebRTC channel is ready for input.

 (player: Player) => void